andrewjamesturner0/pandoc-notes/pandoc_notes.md

      $\forall a \in D: X(a) \quad$

-No extra option or filter needs to be passed to the pandoc command to interpet this.
+No extra option or filter needs to be passed to the pandoc command to interpret this.

 ## Images